 We can consider PCBs to be the heart of electronics.
 However, a single PCB isn’t enough to support an entire electronic device in most cases.
 This fact is especially actual for larger appliances.
-Thus, we need to expand the functionality of the PCB by adding and interfacing it with external circuits.
+Thus, we need to expand the functionality of the PCB by adding and interfacing it with custom PCB manufacturing and external circuits.
 The best way to connect the PCB to other courses and devices is by using data buses, connectors, and connections.
 This guide will explore the FTDI line of serial TTL converters and cables.
 We will examine how they work, primarily focusing on FTDI pinouts and connecting them.

 Contents